 Loot Boxes: A General Guide for Parents

 We are going to cover loot boxes in depth.
-Firstly, we’ll look at how loot boxes came into being.
+First, we’ll look at how loot boxes came into being.
 I want to keep this Parent Guide to Loot Boxes informative, but not overwhelming.
-So, the history of loot boxes here is by no means comprehensive.
-But it should give you a general understanding of the advantage gaming companies take as they use loot boxes.
+So, the history of loot boxes here is by no means comprehensive, but it should give you a general understanding of the advantage gaming companies take as they use loot boxes.
 We’ll also look at what governments are doing about pay-to-win functions.

 The Beginning of Loot Boxes: Microtransactions